Banner Background

 Quick answers to the questions you may have.

-Dialysis is a medical procedure that cleanses blood when the kidneys can't, removing waste and excess fluids.
+Dialysis is a medical procedure that filters waste and excess fluids from the blood when kidneys fail.

-Common side effects include low blood pressure, muscle cramps, nausea, and fatigue during or after treatment.
+Common side effects include low blood pressure, muscle cramps, nausea, fatigue, and infection risk.

 Your query is still not answered?